Evalle/pytranslate/README.md

 # pytranslator

-**pytranlator** is a python cli program which allows you to translale words and sentencies from russian to english and vice verse.
+**pytranlator** is a python cli program which allows you to translale words and sentencies from Russian to English and vice verse.
 It uses [Yandex translator API](https://tech.yandex.com/translate/) and it's very accurate.

 ![pytranslator](pytranslator.png)